llakala/nixos/resources/documentation/roadmap.md

 # IMPROVEMENTS:

-- [ ] Fix broken link to roadmap in readme
 - [ ] Make lando actually go to path rather than with a stupid alias

 - [ ] Watch vimjoyer on shell scripts